codebar/tutorials/command-line/introduction/tutorial.md

 ## How do I access the command line?

 To access the command line, we use a terminal emulator, usually called a terminal.
 On Mac OSX you can access the terminal by opening the Terminal application from your Applications folder.
 On Windows you should use a program called the PowerShell.
+To access the Powershell, click 'Start', in 'Search programs and files' type powershell, and hit enter.
+This should open up Powershell on your computer.

 ## Example 1: navigating around in the terminal